tnichols217/notes/CSDS 233 - Intro to Data Structures/Projects/3/Written.md

 > [!answer]
 > Yes, it is possible
 >
-> If the class has a public way to programatically retrieve all the items within that class's data object in order, then you can write an external class that implements an iterator
+> If the class has a public way to programatically retrieve all the items within that class's data object in order, then you can write an external class that implements an iterator for the other class through its public methods.
+>
+> If the class you want to create an iterator for doesn't have public methods to support retrieving all the information in order in any w

 ## b